Setting Myself Up to be a Better Coach

 I’ve discovered that one of the best ways for me to prepare for coaching a client is to use the Clean Set Up process with myself.

-Clean Set Up is one of the tools in Systemic Modelling developed by Caitlin Walker to get teams to pay high-quality attention to everyone in the group.
+Clean Set Up is one of the tools in Systemic Modelling developed by Caitlin Walker to help teams to pay high-quality attention to everyone in the group.
 It comprises three questions that help to identify how someone can be in their best state possible for an upcoming task, shared project or experience.
 It also helps identify what kind of support the person will need in order for them to have just the kind of experience they want.

 Here’s how I used the Clean Set Up to help me prepare for a coaching session with a client I had previously coached, and the difference it made in my coaching.
 The Clean Set Up questions are in bold below.